About Us:

 Our Origin Story:

-The Pandemic caused the church and the mission to cease its efforts in all matters.
-However, while isolation was inevitable for everyone, Nasiyra decided to keep the mission alive and broaden it to reach all youth in cities of New Haven and West Haven once the pandemic was over.
+The Pandemic caused the church and the mission to cease their efforts in all matters.
+However, while isolation was inevitable for everyone, Nasiyra decided to keep the mission alive and broaden it to reach all youth in the cities of New Haven and West Haven once the pandemic was over.
 Umbrella Impact was birthed to become a 501c3 non-profit with a mission, not only to award students with incentives for academic progress but to empower students by addressing character, community, and financial skills.
-Students in families with low to moderate income households are the focal audience.
-Umbrella Impact recognizes academic education to be the cornerstone of successful minds coupled with character building and community consciousness as extra tools for success for the individual, family, community.
+Students in families with low to moderate-income households are the focal audience.
+Umbrella Impact recognizes academic education to be the cornerstone of successful minds, coupled with character building and community consciousness as extra tools for success for the individual, family, and community.

 Umbrella Impact also recognizes the disparities in the black, brown, and underserved communities that would benefit from addressing the wealth gap and the need to enlighten the youth in business ownership and wealth creation.
-Therefore Umbrella Impact grass-roots approach was set in motion.
+Therefore, Umbrella Impact's grass-roots approach was set in motion.

 Testimonials: